 Free Fabora tool

-Use this free hand arm vibration calculator to estimate daily A(8), HSE-style exposure points, and EAV or ELV status for grinders, drills, needle scalers, breakers, impact tools, and other common fabrication or site tools.
+Use this free HAVS calculator to estimate daily hand-arm vibration — A(8), HSE-style exposure points, and EAV or ELV status — for grinders, drills, needle scalers, breakers and other fabrication or site tools.
+Add one tool, enter how long you use it, and calculate.

 InputsTool, vibration magnitude, trigger time, and optional note